Driving and characterizing nucleation of urea and glycine polymorphs in water: Results and Discussion

-For the purpose of accurate classification of crystal structures for further analyses, the local crystallinity (SMAC) OPs are used (see SI for full expressions) \cite{giberti2015insight, Salvalaglio2012uncovering, salvalaglio2015molecular, Gimondo2018CO2}.
-In this way, polymorphs can be screened precisely by properly positioning the centers of various switching functions.
-The size of the nucleus can then be computed using graph theoretic algorithms \cite{Tribello2017analyzing}.
-After this classification, the free energy corresponding to each phase can be evaluated, giving the free energy difference between two arbitrary states $a$ and $b$ at temperature $T$ as described in~\hyperref[sec:metad]{\textbf{Estimating free energies with Metadynamics}}.
-Fig.~\ref{fig:urea-diffG} shows the free energy differences of different forms of solid urea with respect to the initial liquid phase obtained after reweighting the biased WTmetaD simulations \cite{tiwary2015jpcb}.
-As can be seen from this figure, our simulations suggest that form A is the most stable polymorph, followed by form I and finally form B. The relative stability of forms A and I is in agreement with previous computations from Ref.~\onlinecite{salvalaglio2015molecular} using the same force-fields as this work.
-However, to the best of our knowledge, metastable state B has never been synthesized in aqueous solution of urea, and its very high free energy relative to the other forms may explain why such a structure is difficult to sample.
-We can rationalize why we were able to sample this metastable polymorph in our simulations and also in Ref.~\onlinecite{piaggi2018predicting}.
+To the best of our knowledge, metastable state B has never been synthesized in aqueous solution of urea, and its very high free energy relative to the other forms may explain why such a structure is difficult to sample.
+We can explain why we were able to sample this metastable polymorph in our simulations and also in Ref.~\onlinecite{piaggi2018predicting}.
 Structurally, form B has a completely different orientation among other polymorphs in which its dipole moment in the direction of C-O vector is no longer parallel or anti-parallel to its neighbors.
 This is likely a result of entropic contributions \cite{piaggi2018predicting}.
-By having entropy-related OPs in our dictionary of OPs that comprise the RC, we are able to accelerate the substantial entropic degrees of freedom together with other more energy dominated modes, and therefore both enthalpic- and entropic-favored crystalline structures of urea are formed.
+By having entropy-related OPs in our dictionary of OPs that comprise the RC, we are able to accelerate the substantial entropic degrees of freedom together with other more energy dominated modes, and therefore both enthalpic- and entropic-favored crystalline structures of urea are formed with enhanced sampling method biasing along machine learned RC.
+We then demonstrate the ability of the SPIB approach on the nucleation of a more complex molecule, glycine, in aqueous solution.